archivesunleashed/archivesunleashed.org/content/publications/index.md

 ## Invited Talks and Lectures

+* Ian Milligan, "History in the Age of Abundance: Skills, Tools, and Methods for the 21st-Century Historian," _Invited Lecture at York University Department of History Historian’s Craft Series_, January 2020, Toronto, Ontario, Canada.
 * Ian Milligan, "Working with Cultural Heritage at Scale: Developing Tools and Platforms to Enable Historians to Explore History in the Age of Abundance." _ACL Special Interest Group on Language Technologies for Socio-Economic Science and Humanities_, June 2019, Minneapolis, Minnesota, USA.
 * Nick Ruest, "Hot Tips To Boost Your Interdisciplinary Web Archive Collaboration!" _Lewis & Ruth Sherman Centre for Digital Scholarship Speaker Series_, April 2018, Hamilton, Ontario, Canada.
 * Nick Ruest, "Boosting Your Interdisciplinary Web Archive Collaboration." _BC Research Libraries Group Lecture Series_, February 2018, Vancouver, British Columbia, Canada.